sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/secure-sensu.md

 The agent will connect to Sensu backends over wss.
 Remember, if you change the configuration to wss, plaintext communication will not be possible.

-You can also provide a trusted CA as part of the agent configuration by passing `--trusted-ca-file` if you are starting the agent via `sensu-agent start`.
+You can also provide a trusted CA as part of the agent configuration.
+If you will start the agent via `sensu-agent start`, pass the `--trusted-ca-file` flag with the start command.
-You may include it as part of the agent configuration in `/etc/sensu/agent.yml`:
+Otherwise, include the `trusted-ca-file` parameter in the agent configuration in `/etc/sensu/agent.yml`:

 {{< code yml>}}
 trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"